Basil3304/DSA-210---Survivorship-Bias/README.md

 - `Summary` – Description of how the aircraft was **damaged, shot down, or survived**.

 ### **Modern Business & Education Data**
 - `Education Level` – High school, college dropout, bachelor’s, master’s, etc.
-- `Employment Status` – Employed, unemployed, entrepreneur.
-- `Annual Income` – Salary or business revenue.
 - `Years in Industry` – Experience level in the chosen career.
 - `Company Survival Rate` – Whether the business survived past a certain number of years.
 - `Funding & Investment Data` – Initial capital for startups, investor backing.